joyrexus/ldp/reports/cassie/2014-02-21/README.md

 *On Feb 14, 2014, at 12:20 PM, Cassie wrote:*

 I was wondering if you could pull data on the onset of iconic gestures for each LDP P2 kid.
 I'm interested in the first time that each child created an iconic gesture to compare it with onset of higher order thinking (which we're coding).

-Could I also get the number of verbs used by each child and each parent at each visit?
-(SGM and I have a hypothesis we're testing about the relationship between verb complexity and HOT.)